 This post may contain affiliate links.
 This just means that if you make a purchase from a link you find here, I may earn a small commission at NO additional charge to you.
 Thank you for your support!

 If you’re the parent of a toddler, you know how quickly things can go from great to screaming-fit-crazy.
 At their age, toddlers aren’t fully capable of regulating their emotions, so something as simple as cutting their toast the wrong way is enough to send them into overdrive.
-Here are some things to try to survive toddler tantrums.
+Here are some things to try to stop toddler tantrums.

 The main goal is to reset, redirect, and distract.
 Follow me here…